guardianproject/pgpbenchmark/README.md

 2) sender private key (to sign)
 3) data to sign/encrypt

-These are pre-generated in keys/
+The keys are located in `keys/` inside this repo, but the data file needs to be generated.

+1. Plug in a device in debug mode
-To push the generated files to your device/emulator:
+2. Push the generated files to your device/emulator, generating them if needed

         make deploy

-To run the test from the CLI:
+3. Run the test from the CLI

         make test

     You can run it multiple times to get more data points.

-To fetch the test results:
+4. To fetch the test results:

         make fetch-results

 It assumes adb is in your `PATH` and that there's only one device connected.
 If you've a more advanced adb setup, then `cat Makefile` and figure it out.